Hypertension Weight Loss

 The key to weight loss is to burn excess of calories through physical activity than the calories you got from eating food and drinks.

 Losing weight means burning more calories than you do eat.
 Therefore, you should plan how to cut down calorie’s intake and how to burn more calories.
 The key to losing weight is never rushing for the result, instead, plan for a systematic weight loss in the long run.

 Below you can find some simple steps to lose weight:

-- Never skip your breakfast - avoid missing your breakfast, because already your body gone without food for entire night for more than 10 to 12 hours.
+- Never skip your breakfast - avoid missing your breakfast, because already your body has gone without food for the entire night for more than 10 to 12 hours.
 Thus, you may overeat or urge to choose unhealthy foods in your lunch or forced to take before lunch.
 Additionally, it slows down your metabolism.

 - Enjoy your food – your mother and grandma repeatedly insist you not to talk, read or watch TV while eating and ask you to enjoy tasting the food.
 It helps your tongue taste buds to enjoy the taste to its fullest, help your stomach to signal the brain once your limit is reached thus prevent overeating.